-For the year ended September 30, 2023, the City recognized pension expense of \$41,459.
-Also as of September 30, 2023, the City reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:
+For the year ended September 30, 2024, the City recognized pension expense of \$10,020.
+Also as of September 30, 2024, the City reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:

-Deferred Deferred
+De ferred Def ferred

 Outflows of Inflows of

-Resources Resources
+Resources Res Resources

-Differences Between Expected and /
+Differences Between Expected and

-Actual Economic Experience \$ - \$ -
+Actual Economic Experience \$ 1,603 \$ -

-Changes in Actuarial Assumptions - -
+Changes in Actuarial Assumptions - 351

 Differences Between Projected and

-Actual Investment Earnings - -
+Actual Investment Earnings - 1,133

 Contributions Subsequent to the

-Measurement Date 8,984
+Measurement Date 7,111

-\$ 8,984 \$ -
+\$ 8,714 \$ 1,484

-Measurement Date \$ -

-Deferred outflows of resources in the amount of \$8,984 are related to contributions subsequent to the measurement date, and will be recognized as a reduction of the net pension liability for the plan year ending December 31, 2023.
+Deferred outflows of resources in the amount of \$7,111 are related to contributions subsequent to the measurement date, and will be recognized as a reduction of the net pension liability for the plan year ending December 31, 2024.
+The remaining deferred inflows and outflows will be included in pension expense as follows: